kcarnold/cs344/content/project/_index.md

 One measure of a successful project would be one that has a path towards commercialization.
 We have connections to funding for students interested in pursuing this.

+**See the rubric in Moodle** for more specifics on the areas of evaluation.

 ## Initiatives

 As an experiment this year, we'll group projects by *initiatives* of related ideas.
 For the first milestone, simply choose which initiative you'd like to be a part of, if any.
 Projects in the same initiative can share ideas, resources, and debugging, enabling each individual project to be more ambitious but less risky.